Look beyond the chain restaurants to explore York's vibrant food scene, from modern fine dining to hip wine bars and exotic street food.

 Casual dining, kid friendly

 A spin-off from chef Andrew Pern's celebrated Harome gastropub The Star Inn, this polished bar/restaurant sits on the River Ouse, with views best enjoyed from the terrace in summer.
 Service begins at breakfast (with a top fry-up and eggs Benedict among the offerings) and stays open through to dinner.
-Choose from mains such as black treacle-cured pork belly with caramelised turnip or rump of lamb with haggis, potato and parsnip.
+Choose from mains such as black treacle-cured pork belly with salt-baked turnip or rump of lamb with lamb fat carrots and minted peas.
 Also in York, Pern runs Mr P’s Curious Tavern, which deals in global small plates.
 Mains from £15.

 The Hairy Fig

 Chef Adam Jackson (who put Oldstead’s Michelin-starred Black Swan on the map) now cooks delicious, creative, technically rigorous food at The Park, just outside York’s city walls at chic boutique hotel Marmadukes.
-Jackson’s exquisite plates of scallops with curry, spiced onions and sea vegetables or sea trout with crab, courgette and avocado are showcased in his seven-course tasting menu (£65), and this friendly fine dining restaurant also has a four-course menu.
-From £45.
+Jackson’s exquisite plates of sea trout with hispi cabage and wasabi or pork with wild garlic are showcased in his four-course tasting menu (£48).

 The Perky Peacock